Meet Our Staff

 Michelle grew up in the Buffalo NY area.
-She earned her undergraduate degree in Psychology and Health & Human Services from SUNY Buffalo (UB) and her masters of divinity May 2014 from Colgate Rochester Crozer Divinity School.
+She earned her undergraduate degree in Psychology and Health & Human Services from SUNY Buffalo (UB) and her Masters of Divinity from Colgate Rochester Crozer Divinity School.
 Michelle is passionate about Lifespan Faith Formation which to her means opportunities to explore wisdom, joy, and love in our world, in each other, and within ourselves.
 She aims to coordinate such opportunities for all age ranges in our spiritual community.

-Michelle also serves as a part-time Consulting Minister to the Unitarian Universalist Church of Hamburg.
-She lives in Rochester with her husband Mike, three step-children, a young baby, and a small menagerie of animals.
-She looks forward meeting with members of the community of all ages, and helping match them up with mode of faith exploration that works for them.
+Michelle lives in Rochester with her husband Mike, three teen-aged step-children, a preschooler, and a small menagerie of animals.
+She looks forward to meeting with members of the community of all ages, and helping match them up with a mode of faith exploration that works for them.

-Brock is currently a student at the Eastman School of Music, where he is earning a Doctorate of Musical Arts in Piano Accompanying and Chamber Music.
-He is originally from Kimball, NE, and was previously living in Bloomington, IN, where he has been in school for the last two years.
+Brock has a Doctorate of Musical Arts in Piano Accompanying and Chamber Music from the Eastman School of Music.
+He is originally from Kimball, NE, and was previously living in Bloomington, IN.

 Brock stays busy with a varied music career as a pianist, organist, chamber musician, vocal coach, and choral conductor.Brock enjoys attending concerts and movies in his free time.
 He also loves to hike and explore new areas while traveling.